imbal/rson/rson.md

 - 1233, 1.234, "string",
 - [list, ...], {key:value, unordered:dictionary}

-- # and not // for comments (so that // can be an operator in supersets)
+- use # and not // for comments (so that // can be an operator in supersets)

 - Ignore leading Byte Order Marks
 - Leading zeros / Underscores in numbers